tywalch/electrodb/README.md

 ## Indexes
 The `indexes` object requires at least the definition of the table's natural **Partition Key** and (if applicable) **Sort Key**.

-Indexes are defined, and later referenced by their `AccessPatternName`.
+When using ElectroDB, indexes are referenced by their `AccessPatternName`.
+For Secondary Indexes, use the `index` property to define the name of the GSI as defined in DynamoDB.
 These defined via a `facets` array that is made up of attributes names as listed the model.

 ```typescript
 indexes: {